Hotels near Tom Coburn Ball Fields

 Which hotels near Tom Coburn Ball Fields have laundry facilities?

-Which hotels near Tom Coburn Ball Fields have a pool?
+Which hotels near Tom Coburn Ball Fields have an outdoor pool?

 Which hotels near Tom Coburn Ball Fields have suites or extra space?